smoothemerson/RocketSect/README.md

 - [Access the finished project, online](https://smoothemerson.github.io/Rocket.sect/)

-- Project given by Rocketseat in Explorer course to practice HTML and CSS
+- Project given by Rocketseat in Stage 02 of the Explorer Course

-- Stage 02